EDUCBA Logo

 Freeze Columns in excel 1-5

-• Before selecting the freeze pane, you need to select the cell from where you want to freeze the pane.
+• Before selecting the freeze pane, select the cell from where you want to freeze the pane.

 • In the below example, if I need to freeze data till Qualification and I want to freeze the top row, I will select cell D2 and click Freeze Panes.